-Mandatory reporters have daily interactions and build trusting relationships with students and employees.
-Reporting an incident to Title IX ensures those in our community affected by sexual misconduct receive the support they need and that the university responds appropriately to alleged prohibited conduct under TItle IX.
+Reporting an incident to Title IX ensures those in our community affected by sexual misconduct receive the support they need and that the university responds appropriately to alleged prohibited conduct under Title IX.
 Someone may disclose to you for many reasons, including:

 - The incident has negatively affected the person's academics or employment.